chhetribsurya/cell-free-cQTL-cfCWAS/README.md

 ### Random Background Generation

 Random background sets are generated by sampling from the full pool of available cQTLs that passed equivalent significance thresholds.
 This approach maintains comparable statistical power and preserves genomic distribution characteristics.

+### Allelic Imbalance Detection

+Allelic imbalance detection identifies genetic variants exhibiting significant allelic bias in chromatin accessibility and histone modification patterns.
+The analysis uses beta-binomial statistical tests to assess deviations from expected allelic ratios (50:50) at heterozygous variant sites.
+Multiple testing correction is applied using Q-value estimation (Storey and Tibshirani, 2003).
+Allelic imbalance peaks are defined as chromatin regions with significant allelic bias (Q-value < 0.05) at variant sites, providing insights into cis-regulatory mechanisms and allele-specific chromatin activity.

 ### Regulatory Region Classification